aspose-total/Aspose.Total-Products/total/net/conversion/ps-to-xlam/_index.md

 {{% /blocks/products/pf/feature-page-code %}}
 {{< /blocks/products/pf/agp/feature-section >}}

-{{% blocks/products/pf/feature-page-section  h2="Open Password Protected PS File via C#" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert Protected PS to XLAM via C#" %}}
-[Aspose.PDF for .NET](https://products.aspose.com/pdf/net/) also allows you to open password protected PS document.
-In order to open the encrypted file, you can initialize new instance of the  [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class and pass filename and password as arguments.
+If your PS document is password protected, you cannot convert it to XLAM without the password.
+Using the API, you can first open the protected document using a valid password and convert it after it.
+In order to open the encrypted file, you can initialize a new instance of the [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class and pass the filename and password as arguments.
 {{% blocks/products/pf/feature-page-code %}}
-{{< gist "aspose-com-gists" "0739adc8c301dc024f48b96d37b23dd7" "open-password-protected-pdf-document.cs" >}}
+{{< gist "aspose-com-gists" "0739adc8c301dc024f48b96d37b23dd7" "convert-password-protected-pdf-to-excel.cs" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Encrypt XLAM File Format via C#" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert PS File to XLAM with Watermark via C#" %}}
-After converting PS to XLAM, [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) enables you to encrypt and password protect your XLAM documents.
-In order to encrypt your document, open it using [Workbook](https://apireference.aspose.com/cells/net/aspose.cells/workbook) class and specify XOR Encryption Type and Strong Encryption type (RC4,Microsoft Strong Cryptographic Provider) encryption by using [SetEncryptionOptions](https://apireference.aspose.com/cells/net/aspose.cells/workbook/methods/setencryptionoptions) method.
-You can also set password to your XLAM by using [Password](https://apireference.aspose.com/cells/net/aspose.cells/workbooksettings/properties/password) property of [WorkbookSettings](https://apireference.aspose.com/cells/net/aspose.cells/workbooksettings) class.
+While converting PS file to XLAM, you can also add watermark to your output XLAM file format.
+In order to add a watermark, you can create a new Workbook object and open the converted XLSX document, select Worksheet via its index, create a Shape and use its AddTextEffect function.
+After that you can save your XLSX document as XLAM with Watermark.
 {{% blocks/products/pf/feature-page-code %}}
-{{< gist "aspose-com-gists" "0739adc8c301dc024f48b96d37b23dd7" "encrypt-csv-fileformat.cs" >}}
+{{< gist "aspose-com-gists" "0739adc8c301dc024f48b96d37b23dd7" "convert-pdf-to-excel-with-watermark.cs" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}